Home » Patrece Alston Took A Ride With a Killer & Vanished In 1998

 Those who came in contact with Lucious Boyd and survived without tragic incidents should count themselves lucky.
-Police are hoping and police are hoping that Patrece Lashelle Alston didn’t meet an unfortunate fate.
-The Florida man was known as being trouble: a crack cocaine addict with a violent streak.
+Police are hoping that Patrece Alston didn’t meet an unfortunate fate as the Florida man was known to be trouble: a crack cocaine addict with a violent streak.
 Boyd was no stranger to the court system in the 1990s, being acquitted on multiple occasions on charges of rape (twice) and killing a male acquaintance, Roderick Bullard, following an argument over a vehicle.
 Of the latter, Boyd claimed self-defense.

 In 1990, he was placed on probation following an incident where he choked his wife until she was unconscious.
 Two years later, he faced accusations of rape after a young woman told police that Boyd sexually assaulted her while they were on a date celebrating her 18th birthday.
 In the end, the teen decided not to prosecute so charges were never filed.
 The number of unsolved and unreported sexual assaults Boyd is responsible for are thought to be astronomical.

 Dawnia Dacosta, 21, was a student who worked as a customer service representative for American Express and volunteered as a choir singer in her church.
 In early December 1998, Dawnia left her job around 10:00 p.m. and visited her church where she prayed until 1:00 a.m.